-- Combine milk, egg, butter into another bowl until well combined.
+- Combine milk, egg, butter and banana into another bowl until well combined.

 - Pour the wet mixture into the dry mixture and fold until it forms into a gooey texture.
 Spoon the mixture into the prepared pan and smooth the surface with a spoon.